 So if you’re stuck in Singapore without the opportunity to travel, this is a possible day trip or even a weekend staycation that you can do in a place that feels nothing like typical Singapore.
 I know I definitely want to head back again soon.

 This list covers the places that I managed to visit in one afternoon by driving around, but you can also check out my post on Kranji at The Culture Trip which covers some of the other interesting spots that I didn’t manage to get to this time around Kranji Memorial and the side south of the reservoir.
-Also check out the Kranji Countryside website for more details.
+Check out the Kranji Countryside website for more details.

 How to get to Kranji Countryside